azraerl/serenity/README.md

 ## Creating your Character

-Upon entering the game you will be greeted with a notification from the Curator's Companion Mod.
-Hit OK and wait for another pop-up from it, usually takes about a minute.
-Once it's done you can proceed with creating your character.
 Once you've named your character wait for all the messages in the top left to fade away then open your inventory and close it.
 This will start up Requiem.
 Once Requiem has finished its installation you may proceed with the game

 ## In-Game MCM Options